 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-There was no Humane Society monitoring of the animal action in this scene: they used a real Northern Mohave Rattlesnake that was actually attached to the stake - you can see it struggling to get free - and they killed it.
+There was obviously no Humane Society monitoring of the animal action in this scene: they used a real Northern Mohave Rattlesnake that was actually tied to a stake - you can see it struggling to get free - and they killed it.
 It's head was shot off or exploded with a small charge.